 Monkey Business (1931)

-As in earlier films, some of the sexual innuendos of the pun-filled dialogue of Groucho Marx in the Marx Brothers' films were either eliminated or edited from the script.
+As in earlier films, some of the sexual innuendos of the pun-filled dialogue of Groucho Marx (as Himself) in the Marx Brothers' films were either eliminated or edited from the script.

 After Lucille Briggs (foil Thelma Todd) asked: "I didn't know you were a lawyer, you're awfully shy for a lawyer," the line was followed by Groucho's reply:

 The second part of Groucho's line (in italics) was cut from the script.

 Also, a section of this line (in italics below) delivered to Lucille in her stateroom was also truncated:

 This notorious Warner Bros. pre-Code film from director William Wellman emphasized themes of drug usage and alcoholism, neglectful mothering and child abuse, medical establishment malpractice and corruption, and violence against women.